 Wood & Water

-After becoming a Brixton mainstay with her first restaurant, Three Little Birds, former Miss Jamaica and The Apprentice contestant April Jackson reinvented the Coldharbour Lane favourite earlier in the year to reopen as Wood & Water.
+After becoming a Brixton mainstay with her first restaurant, Three Little Birds, former Miss Jamaica and The Apprentice contestant April Jackson reinvented the Coldharbour Lane favourite at the end of 2021 to reopen as Wood & Water.
 While Three Little Birds had a laidback café vibe, Wood & Water is definitely a dinner and date night spot, with its low lighting, jungle print wallpaper and green velvet chairs.
-Instead of serving all-out Caribbean fare, the menu is described as “British food with Jamaican soul” – standout dishes include king prawns warmed through with scotch bonnet and slow-cooked goat croquettes with plantain ketchup.
+Instead of serving all-out Caribbean fare, the menu is described as “British food with Jamaican soul” – standout dishes include pepper prawns with cassava and curry goat sausage rolls with plantain ketchup.
 Pair whatever you order with one or two of their Pimento Old Fashioneds and you’re guaranteed a good night.

 412 Coldharbour Lane, Brixton, London SW9 8LF